YangfanCheng1/github.io/index.md

 Thank you for visiting the site!

 Hello, I am Yangfan.
 I am a Software Developer with a background in designing/implementing scalable cloud applications & systems.
 I have a lot of deep hands-on experience with building a modern end to end web based product.
-This covers a wide range of topics include but not limited to:
+This covers a wide range of topics including but not limited to:
 * API Gateway (AuthN/AuthN, throttling, etc)
 * Load Balancer
 * Microservices (Containers/Autoscaling)